Brown Butter Banana Bread

-The other 20% is basically water and milk solids.
-When you clarify butter, you are essentially evaporating most of the water content and removing the milk solids (which is what causes butter to burn easily at relatively low cooking temperatures).
+The other 20% is water and milk solids.
+When you make clarified butter you are essentially evaporating most of the water content and removing the milk solids, which is what causes butter to burn easily at relatively low cooking temperatures.

 Instead of skimming or separating out the milk solids, you actually allow them to do what they do naturally, which is sink to the bottom of the pan and start to caramelize and brown.
-Now, there is a fine line between brown and burnt butter (and trust me, that line will be obvious once you smell the difference.
+Now, there is a fine line between brown and burnt butter (and trust me, that line will be obvious once you smell the difference).

-I threw away many a pot of burnt butter during culinary school when I wasn’t paying attention)…

-But if you get it just right, you will be left with butter that has so much more flavor than regular old butter.
-It is incredibly fragrant, nutty and caramel-y and just wonderful.
-Butter is an amazing thing.
+I threw away many a pot of burnt butter during culinary school when I wasn’t paying attention.
+But if you get it just right, you will be left with butter that has so much added flavor.
+It is incredibly fragrant and nutty.

 Brown Butter Banana Bread

-- 3/4 cup turbinado raw sugar
+- ¾ cup (150g) granulated sugar

-- 2 large eggs, room temperature
+- 2 large eggs room temperature

-- 1 cup whole wheat flour
+- 1 cup (120g) whole wheat flour

-- 1/2 cup almond meal
+- ½ cup (55g) fine almond flour

 - 1 teaspoon ground cinnamon